On the generality of symmetry breaking and dissipative freezing in quantum trajectories: Theory

-The second, less trivial, case occurs when there are traceless non-decaying eigenstates of the Liouvillian.
-Such states possess coherences $\ket{\alpha, \beta}\bra{\alpha', \beta'}$ between states in different symmetry subspaces, $\alpha \neq \alpha'$ and do not decay away in the long-time limit.
-These non-block-diagonal modes directly imply that Eq. (\ref{Eq:CoefficientRestrictive}) cannot be true (it hinges on the assumption that $\lim_{t \rightarrow \infty}\exp(\mathcal{L}t)\rho(0)$ is always block-diagonal) and as dissipative freezing always ensures the validity of this equation it is clear these traceless modes imply the absence of dissipative freezing.
-Physically, these traceless modes respresent information and coherences between symmetry subspaces which is protected from the system's interaction with the environment.
+The second, less trivial, case occurs when there are `inter-sector' traceless non-decaying eigenstates of the Liouvillian, i.e.

+By `inter-sector' we mean that such states possess coherences $\ket{\alpha_{1}, \beta}\bra{\alpha_{2}, \beta'}$ between states in different symmetry subspaces and do not decay away in the long-time limit.
+These non-block-diagonal modes imply, via Eq. (\ref{Eq:DecayRate}), $\overline{\tilde{p}(\alpha_{1}, t)\tilde{p}(\alpha_{2}, t)}$ cannot decay to $0$ for an appropriate choice of initial state and therefore freezing cannot occur.
+We also note that Eq. (\ref{Eq:GapClosing}) is equivalent to stating that Eq. (\ref{Eq:CoefficientRestrictive}) is not valid.
+In general, determining whether Eq. (\ref{Eq:GapClosing}) holds requires diagonalisation of the Liouvillian and is computationally expensive -- although we remark that Eq. (\ref{Eq:GapClosing}) is guaranteed to hold if one can identify an operator, known as the strong dynamical symmetry \cite{DynamicalSymmetries1, MyThesis}, which satisfies $[H,S] = -\lambda S$ and $[L_{j}, S] = [L_{j}^{\dagger}, S] = 0$ where $\lambda \in \mathbb{R}$.
+As we will see in our numerical examples, however, the dynamics of a single quantum trajectory over a finite-time can provide clear evidence of Eq. (\ref{Eq:GapClosing}).
+Physically, the traceless modes which Eq. (\ref{Eq:GapClosing}) implies represent information and coherences between symmetry subspaces which are protected from the system's interaction with the environment.
 These modes play an important role in the emergence of non-stationarity in open systems, \cite{DynamicalSymmetries1}, quantum synchronisation \cite{OpenSynchronisation1, OpenSynchronisation2} and quantum information processing \cite{DFS1}.
 In the following section we will illustrate dissipative freezing in a number of numerical examples of open quantum systems.
 We will also observe the exceptions we have just described.